john-cd/rust_howto/bk/src/categories/gui/file_dialogs.md

 ### WebAssembly (WASM) Considerations

-File dialogs in WASM are restricted due to security reasons.
-You'll typically need to use JavaScript APIs to interact with file systems in a Wasm context.
+File dialogs in [WASM][p-wasm] are restricted due to security reasons.
+You'll typically need to use JavaScript [APIs][p-apis] to interact with file systems in a Wasm context.
 Crates like `wasm-bindgen` would be used for this JavaScript interop.

 ### Asynchronous Operations

-`rfd` supports asynchronous file dialogs.
+`rfd` supports [asynchronous][p-asynchronous] file dialogs.

 </div>